 On the other hand, I bet you have a pile of direct mail sitting on your desk or some printed pieces tucked away for safekeeping.
 That’s because print has the unique ability to get noticed.
 For whatever reason, the printed piece caught your eye.
 Maybe it was an interesting shape, color, or stock, and you decided it was worth hanging onto.
 More importantly, you probably remember the brand that sent it to you.
 That’s the big takeaway for those of us trying to get our message heard.

 Print and direct mail have an advantage over digital communications based on volume alone.
 The average business professional receives 121 emails per day.
 In comparison, the USPS Household Diary Study shows that the average consumer only gets an average of 2–3 pieces of mail per day.
 That's not a lot of competition in the mailbox, which means better odds for marketers and designers!

 This might be why direct mail response rates are at an all-time high.
-According to the 2016 DMA Response Rate report, direct mail has an average response rate of 5.3% for house lists and 2.9% for prospect lists.
+According to the 2018 DMA Response Rate report, direct mail has an average response rate of 9% for house lists and 4.9% for prospect lists.
 These are the highest levels the DMA has tracked since 2003.
-For comparison, in 2015 the rates were 3.7% and 1.0% respectively.

 The physical nature of print also makes it hard to completely ignore, unlike email.
 Think about it: emails can automatically be sent to the trash (or worse, the dreaded SPAM folder) without anyone ever interacting with it.
 We set up filters and automation rules to weed out email because the amount we receive is overwhelming.
 With direct mail, however, even if your piece goes unopened, someone had to physically handle it.
 They received it, looked at who it was from, and decided whether or not it was worth their time—all while it was in their hands.